tendermint/tendermint/docs/architecture/adr-073-libp2p.md

 ## Alternative Approaches

-As discussed in the related RFC, the primary alternative is to continue development of tendermint's home grown peer-to-peer layer.
-While this gives the Tendermint team a maximal level of control over the peer system, the current peer system is unexceptional on its own merits, and the prospective maintenance burden for this system exceeds our tolerances for the medium term.
+As discussed in the [P2P Roadmap RFC][rfc], the primary alternative would be to continue development of Tendermint's home-grown peer-to-peer layer.
+While that would give the Tendermint team maximal control over the peer system, the current design is unexceptional on its own merits, and the prospective maintenance burden for this system exceeds our tolerances for the medium term.

-It is also the case that Tendermint can and should differentiate itself not on the basis of its networking implementation or peer management tools, but on its consistent operator experience, battletested consensus algorithm, and ergonomic user experience.
+Tendermint can and should differentiate itself not on the basis of its networking implementation or peer management tools, but providing a consistent operator experience, a battle-tested consensus algorithm, and an ergonomic user experience.

 ## Decision